IsSaudade/sopra_se/project-report.md

 #### ID: US2
 **Category:** User Management
-**Story:** As a registered user, I want to set up my academic profile so that I can be matched with compatible study partners.
+**Story:** As a registered user, I want to set up my gaming profile so that I can personalize my experience and be recognized by other players.
 **Acceptance Criteria:**
-- Users can add their major, semester, and courses they are currently enrolled in
+- Users can add a display name, avatar, and short biography
-- Users can specify their study preferences (group/solo, online/in-person)
+- Users can set their game preferences and notification settings
-- Users can set their usual availability for study sessions
+- Users can specify their skill level (beginner, intermediate, expert)
-- Users can add skills and areas of expertise
 - Profile information can be edited at any time

 **Priority:** High
-**Estimate:** 10h
+**Estimate:** 6h

 #### ID: US3
 **Category:** User Management
-**Story:** As a user, I want to update my online/offline status so that other users know if I'm available for study sessions.
+**Story:** As a user, I want to update my online/offline status so that other players know if I'm available for games.
 **Acceptance Criteria:**
-- Users can toggle between "online" and "offline" status
+- Users can toggle between "online," "busy," and "offline" status
-- Status is visible to other users
+- Status is visible to other users on friends list and in game lobbies
 - Status automatically changes to "offline" after prolonged inactivity
+- Users can set a custom status message (e.g., "Looking for tournament partners")

 **Priority:** Medium
 **Estimate:** 4h

-### Study Group Features
+### Deck Building and Card Management

 #### ID: US4
-**Category:** Study Groups
+**Category:** Card Management
-**Story:** As a student, I want to create a study group for a specific course so that I can collaborate with peers taking the same course.
+**Story:** As a player, I want to browse the available cards so that I can understand game mechanics and plan my strategy.
 **Acceptance Criteria:**
+- Cards are organized by categories (attack, defense, special, etc.)
-- Users can create a study group with a name, description, and associated course
+- Users can search cards by name, type, or attributes
-- Creator can set group to public (anyone can join) or private (invitation only)
-- Creator can set a maximum number of participants
-- Group becomes searchable after creation
+- Card details include visual representation, stats, and effects
+- Cards show rarity indicators and collection status

 **Priority:** Critical
-**Estimate:** 8h
+**Estimate:** 10h

 #### ID: US5
-**Category:** Study Groups
+**Category:** Card Management
-**Story:** As a student, I want to search and join existing study groups so that I don't have to study alone.
+**Story:** As a player, I want to build and save multiple custom decks so that I can use different strategies for different game modes.
 **Acceptance Criteria:**
-- Users can search for groups by course name or code
-- Users can view group details (description, members, etc.) before joining
+- Users can create named deck configurations
+- Decks enforce game rules (min/max cards, card limits, etc.)
-- Users can send join requests to private groups
+- Users can edit, duplicate, or delete existing decks
+- System validates deck legality before saving
-- Users can directly join public groups
+- Users can set a default deck for quick play
-- Users receive notifications when their join request is accepted

 **Priority:** Critical
-**Estimate:** 8h
+**Estimate:** 12h

+### Gameplay Features

 #### ID: US6
-**Category:** Study Groups
+**Category:** Gameplay
-**Story:** As a study group member, I want to communicate with my group members so that we can coordinate our study activities.
+**Story:** As a player, I want to join or create a game room so that I can play against other users in real-time.
 **Acceptance Criteria:**
-- Groups have a dedicated chat functionality
-- Users can send text messages in the group chat
-- Users can see when others are typing
+- Users can create private or public game rooms
+- Room creator can set game parameters (time limits, game mode)
-- Users can share links in the chat
+- Users can browse and filter available public rooms
-- Chat history is preserved for future reference
+- Game rooms show current players and spectator count
+- Players receive notifications when game is ready to start

-**Priority:** High
+**Priority:** Critical
-**Estimate:** 12h
+**Estimate:** 14h

-### Study Session Planning

 #### ID: US7
-**Category:** Study Sessions
+**Category:** Gameplay
-**Story:** As a study group admin, I want to schedule study sessions so that all members can prepare and attend.
+**Story:** As a player, I want to use a drag-and-drop interface to play cards during my turn so that I can execute my strategy intuitively.
 **Acceptance Criteria:**
-- Admin can create study sessions with date, time, duration, and location
-- Admin can set session as online or in-person
-- For online sessions, a meeting link can be added
-- For in-person sessions, a campus location can be specified
-- Weather forecast is displayed for upcoming in-person sessions
+- Cards can be dragged from hand to appropriate play areas
+- Invalid moves are visually indicated and prevented
+- Card animations provide feedback on successful plays
+- Players can view detailed card information during gameplay
+- Interface adapts to different screen sizes

-**Priority:** High
+**Priority:** Critical
-**Estimate:** 8h
+**Estimate:** 16h

 #### ID: US8
-**Category:** Study Sessions
+**Category:** Gameplay
-**Story:** As a study group member, I want to RSVP to scheduled study sessions so that the group knows who will attend.
+**Story:** As a player, I want to spectate ongoing games so that I can learn strategies from more experienced players.
 **Acceptance Criteria:**
-- Members can mark attendance as "Going", "Maybe", or "Not Going"
+- Users can join games as spectators without affecting gameplay
+- Spectator view shows all public information but hides players' hands
-- Members can add a note with their RSVP
+- Spectators can chat with other spectators without distracting players
-- Group admin can see the list of attendees
-- Users can sync the session to their Google Calendar using the Google Calendar API
+- Users can find games to spectate through a browsable list
-- Users receive reminders before sessions they've committed to
+- Optional delayed viewing to prevent cheating

 **Priority:** Medium
-**Estimate:** 6h
+**Estimate:** 8h

-### Resource Sharing
+### AI Integration

 #### ID: US9
-**Category:** Resource Management
+**Category:** AI Features
-**Story:** As a student, I want to upload and share course materials so that my study partners can access them.
+**Story:** As a player, I want to receive AI-powered recommendations during gameplay so that I can improve my strategy and decision-making.
 **Acceptance Criteria:**
-- Users can upload files (PDFs, images, documents)
-- Users can associate uploads with specific courses
-- Files are stored in Google Cloud Storage
+- AI assistant analyzes current game state and suggests possible moves
+- Recommendations consider card synergies and opponent's likely strategies
-- Users can add titles and descriptions to uploaded files
+- Users can toggle AI assistance on/off and set skill level
-- System shows upload date and file size
+- AI explains rationale behind recommendations
+- System integrates with DeepSeek or similar AI API

-**Priority:** Critical
+**Priority:** High
-**Estimate:** 10h
+**Estimate:** 20h

 #### ID: US10
-**Category:** Resource Management
+**Category:** AI Features
-**Story:** As a student, I want to browse and search shared resources so that I can find relevant study materials.
+**Story:** As a player, I want the AI to help organize my card collection and suggest optimal deck builds based on my playstyle.
 **Acceptance Criteria:**
-- Users can browse resources by course
-- Users can search resources by filename and description
-- Resources can be filtered by file type, upload date, and uploader
-- Resources show number of downloads and average rating
+- AI analyzes user's play history and preferred strategies
+- System suggests card combinations that complement user's style
+- AI provides deck improvement recommendations
-- Users can preview PDFs and images within the application
+- Users can accept suggestions automatically or manually
+- AI explains rationale behind suggestions

-**Priority:** High
+**Priority:** Medium
-**Estimate:** 8h
+**Estimate:** 16h

 #### ID: US11
-**Category:** Resource Management
+**Category:** AI Features
-**Story:** As a student, I want to rate and comment on shared resources so that I can help others find quality materials.
+**Story:** As a new player, I want to practice against an AI opponent of adjustable difficulty so that I can learn the game at my own pace.
 **Acceptance Criteria:**
-- Users can rate resources on a 5-star scale
-- Users can leave comments on resources
-- Average rating is displayed for each resource
+- AI opponents available in multiple difficulty levels
+- AI plays with realistic and varied strategies
-- Comments show username and timestamp
+- Practice mode provides tips and explanations
-- Users can edit or delete their own comments
+- Game results are recorded but don't affect official rankings
+- Practice sessions can be paused and resumed

-**Priority:** Medium
+**Priority:** High
-**Estimate:** 6h
+**Estimate:** 24h

-### Collaborative Tools
+### Social and Community Features

 #### ID: US12
-**Category:** Collaboration
+**Category:** Social Features
-**Story:** As a study group member, I want to collaboratively edit documents with my group in real-time so that we can work together efficiently.
+**Story:** As a player, I want to add friends and communicate with them so that I can build a gaming community and arrange matches.
 **Acceptance Criteria:**
-- Group members can create collaborative documents
-- Multiple users can edit the same document simultaneously
-- Changes are visible to all users in real-time
+- Users can send and accept friend requests
+- Friend list shows online status and current activity
+- Users can send direct messages to friends
-- Users can see who is currently editing the document
+- Users can invite friends to game rooms
-- Document history is maintained for review
+- Players can block unwanted communications

-**Priority:** Critical
+**Priority:** High
-**Estimate:** 16h
+**Estimate:** 10h

 #### ID: US13
-**Category:** Collaboration
+**Category:** Social Features
-**Story:** As a study group member, I want to create and share flashcards with my group so that we can study together effectively.
+**Story:** As a competitive player, I want to view leaderboards and player statistics so that I can track my progress and set goals.
 **Acceptance Criteria:**
-- Users can create flashcard sets with questions and answers
-- Flashcard sets can be associated with specific courses
-- Group members can view and study all shared flashcards
+- Leaderboards show rankings by win rate, rating, or other metrics
-- Users can mark flashcards as "mastered" or "need review"
+- Users can filter leaderboards by time period or game mode
-- The system tracks progress through flashcard sets
+- Personal statistics page shows detailed performance metrics
+- Players can see their ranking history over time
+- Option to make profile statistics public or private

 **Priority:** Medium
-**Estimate:** 10h
+**Estimate:** 8h

 #### ID: US14
-**Category:** Collaboration
+**Category:** Tournament Features
-**Story:** As a group admin, I want to create and assign tasks to group members so that we can divide work effectively.
+**Story:** As a player, I want to create and participate in tournaments so that I can compete in a structured format with other players.
 **Acceptance Criteria:**
-- Admin can create tasks with descriptions and deadlines
+- Users can create custom tournaments with various bracket formats
-- Admin can assign tasks to specific group members
+- Tournament creator can set entry requirements and prizes
-- Members receive notifications about assigned tasks
+- Players receive notifications about tournament progress
-- Tasks show status (Not Started, In Progress, Completed)
-- Members can update task status and add progress notes
+- Tournament results are recorded and viewable in history
+- Integration with leaderboard system for ranking points

 **Priority:** Low
-**Estimate:** 8h
+**Estimate:** 30h

 ### Additional Features

 #### ID: US15
 **Category:** Integration
-**Story:** As a user, I want to check the weather forecast for planned in-person study sessions so that I can prepare accordingly.
+**Story:** As a user, I want to share my game results on social media so that I can showcase my achievements to friends outside the platform.
 **Acceptance Criteria:**
-- System integrates with a weather API
-- Weather forecast is displayed for the location and time of in-person sessions
-- Forecast includes temperature and precipitation probability
-- Weather updates automatically as the session date approaches
+- Integration with major social media platforms
+- Customizable sharing templates with game highlights
+- Privacy settings to control what information is shared
+- Ability to capture and share game replays or key moments
+- Links back to the game platform to encourage new sign-ups

 **Priority:** Low
-**Estimate:** 4h
+**Estimate:** 6h

 #### ID: US16
-**Category:** Analytics
+**Category:** Accessibility
-**Story:** As a student, I want to track my study progress so that I can improve my study habits.
+**Story:** As a player with visual impairments, I want accessibility features so that I can enjoy the game equally.
 **Acceptance Criteria:**
-- System records time spent in study sessions
-- Users can see statistics on their study patterns
-- Users can set study goals and track progress
-- System provides visual representations of study data
+- High contrast mode and customizable text sizes
+- Screen reader compatibility for UI elements
+- Audio cues for important game events
+- Keyboard shortcuts for all game actions
-- Data is private to the individual user
+- Settings are saved to user profile

-**Priority:** Low
+**Priority:** Medium
-**Estimate:** 8h
+**Estimate:** 12h